Skip to content

 Water bills

 Water costs make up a big part of your energy bills.
-For instance, if you use gas heating, 15% of that bill will be due to water.
+For example, if you use gas heating, 15% of that bill will be due to water.

 Get a water meter